• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-At the beginning, her art was probably just a hobby .
+At the beginning, your art was probably just a hobby .
 Sometimes it stays that way.
-However, many artists dream of the art professionally one day, maybe even full -time.
+However, many artists dream of one day being able to pursue their art professionally, perhaps even full-time.

-So, at some point, you'll have to ask yourself whether you want to become self-employed as an artist and what options are available.
+At some point, you'll have to ask yourself whether you want to become a self-employed artist and what options are available.
 We'll give you an introductory overview of your options.

 Take self -employed as an artist: an overview of the possibilities